-MAXMILLIAN ANGERHOLZER, III
+MAXMILLIAN ANGERHOLZER III

-Mr. Angerholzer was also Managing Director of the Richard Lounsbery Foundation, a New York philanthropic institution that awards grants to support scientific and medical research, as well as science and technology policy, education, international relations, and security programs.
+Mr. Angerholzer previously served as President & CEO of the Center for the Study of the Presidency & Congress, a non-partisan policy organization that applies lessons of leadership and history to current domestic and international challenges and promotes cooperation among the White House, Congress, and the private sector.
+He was also Managing Director of the Richard Lounsbery Foundation, a philanthropic institution that awards grants to support scientific and medical research, as well as science and technology policy, education, international relations, and security programs.

 Mr. Angerholzer is Senior Adviser to EntryPoint Capital, an investment manager focused on publicly traded healthcare equities.
 He also serves on the Advisory Board of Radius Ventures, a venture capital firm that invests in expansion-stage health and life-science companies.
 Mr. Angerholzer is a member of the Economic Club of Washington, DC and serves on the boards of the Carnegie Council for Ethics in International Affairs and the St. Paul’s Cathedral Trust in America.

 Mr. Angerholzer is originally from Mobile, Alabama, where he graduated from St. Paul’s Episcopal School.
 He holds a Bachelor of Arts in Political Science from The University of the South in Sewanee, Tennessee and a Master of Arts from The George Washington University’s Elliott School of International Affairs.